-To enable practical use in RLVR pipelines, \ourmethod\ introduces a lightweight cache module that stores rollouts from the previous epoch and continuously refreshes them as training proceeds.
-When the same prompt reappears, its cached response is retrieved and verified under the current policy.
-Verified prefixes are reused directly, while rejected suffixes are scheduled for continuation.
-This reuse–continue mechanism is implemented in Algorithm~\ref{alg:training-algo}, which shows how verified prefixes and regenerated suffixes are combined into the final response.
-For efficient batching, all requests are packed into a single call to the rollout engine.
-Verified prefixes and prompts are aligned through left padding, so that different requests can be processed in parallel without fragmentation.
-This design ensures that \ourmethod\ operates as a drop-in module: it modifies only the rollout stage, requires no change to reward computation or policy updates, and is compatible with mainstream algorithms such as GRPO, PPO, and DAPO.
+To enable practical use in RL training pipelines, \ourmethod\ introduces a lightweight cache module that stores rollouts from the previous epoch and continuously refreshes them during training.
+When the same prompt reappears, its cached response is retrieved to serve as a draft sequence for reuse.
+To ensure efficacy, all draft verification requests within a training batch are packed into a single call to the rollout engine.
+Verified prefixes and prompts are aligned via left padding, enabling parallel processing of further continuations without fragmentation.
+Once new rollouts are generated, the cache is updated for the corresponding prompts for later use.
+This ensures retrieved rollouts are always generated by the most recent policy, naturally increasing token reuse probability.